FROM THE DESK OF THE ARCHBISHOP AND APOSTOLIC HEAD

 In the text before us we see the Lord telling His chosen people (us) that He has held up His end of the covenant that He had made with their (our) fathers.
 He’s reminding them (us) that thus far He had done what He said He would do.
 But He reminds them (us) that there were some things that He expected of them (us) in return.
-He is reminding them (us) that there were stipulations on the fulfillment of some of His promises to them (us).
+He is reminding them (us) that there were stipulations on the fulfilment of some of His promises to them (us).
 And He reminds them (us) of their failure to meet the standards that He had placed upon them (us).

 That same God has given us some stipulations to follow in order to enjoy some of the blessings that we receive, and we fail.
 We fail daily to be all that we ought to be.

 James said we have not because we ask not, and when we do ask we ask amiss.
 This means that we ask for the wrong things, in the wrong way, at the wrong time, or for the wrong reason.(James 4:1-10) What James is telling us is that if we will try to live for God and trust Him in every aspect of our lives, then we will be blessed.
 Why is it that we fail so?
 Many times we let ourselves get in the way of the promises of God.
 We must understand that the church is bigger than us and God is bigger than the church.
-As a matter of fact He owns the cattle on a thousand hills and He has the whole world in His hands.
-We make mockery of ourselves when we try to run God’s show.
+As a matter of fact, He owns the cattle on a thousand hills and He has the whole world in His hands.
+We make a mockery of ourselves when we try to run God’s show.
 It is best we stay in our lane and watch God put His plan in motion on our behalf.
-We often find ourselves in a position that God must refuse blessing because we have not lived up to our part of the covenant.
+We often find ourselves in a position where God must refuse blessing because we have not lived up to our part of the covenant.
 We limit God in our daily lives as Israel did in Psalm 78:41.

 This is the situation that we find in our text.
 God is being held up in blessing them by their own failure in following Him.
-What is it that causes failure in God’s chosen people.
+What is it that causes failure in God’s chosen people?
 There are many things that can cause our failure with God.
 If we can look into our hearts and then surrender to His calling.
 He owes us nothing, He gave us all we have need of and it is up to us now to accept the plan He offers to us.
 We have not because we are too stubborn and “full of ourselves”.
 God wants to use us but we must surrender to His will.

 Notice first that they lacked faith in God’s promise.
 He told them (us) that He had given the land into Judah’s hands and they still asked for help.
 They did not trust God to do this for them.
 God has led them, fed them, fought for them, and they have witnessed the power of God in the awesome miracles that they had witnessed for forty years.
 Yet they lacked faith in God’s promise of victory.
 To do this is simply to doubt God.
 If you will notice in Judges 1:19, Caleb was able to do alone what the whole nation was unable to do previously.
 Because he trusted God.
 My brothers and sisters of The Mystical Order in New York and Trinidad and Tobago and the children of Starlight of Israel hearken unto my voice in this hour.
 This is the time to take God seriously at His word or perish in your own foolish ways and folly.